 There must be adequate sight lines available to the instructor and trainees.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that range/skill practice areas comply with the above requirements.
+Suggested documentation: photos and narrative description of training provider’s driving range/skill practice area, including a description of the number of vehicles to be operated on the range at any given time and the number of instructors that will be observing vehicles on the range.

 Roadway Instruction Conditions (Includes streets, roads, highways, etc.)

-Driving must be practiced under roadway and traffic conditions as outlined in the FMCSA Curriculum Standards for CMV Drivers.
+Driving must be practiced under a representative range of roadway and traffic conditions as outlined in the FMCSA Curriculum Standards for CMV Drivers.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that roadway instruction conditions comply.
+Suggested documentation: Sample on-road lesson plans and on-road training reports.

 Tests

-Written tests must assess proficiency of a sample of knowledge objectives for each unit of instruction per FMCSA Curriculum Standards for CMV Drivers.
+Written tests or assessments must be used to assess proficiency of a sample of knowledge objectives for each unit of instruction per FMCSA Curriculum Standards for CMV Drivers.

-Range/skill practice area tests must assess student proficiency in (a) fundamental vehicle control skills and (b) routine driving procedures for the appropriate vehicle per FMCSA Curriculum Standards for CMV Drivers.
+Range/skill practice area tests or assessments must be used to assess student proficiency in (a) fundamental vehicle control skills and (b) routine driving procedures for the appropriate vehicle per FMCSA Curriculum Standards for CMV Drivers.

-Road tests must use routes that permit a broad range of observations and must be conducted in traffic per FMCSA Curriculum Standards for CMV Drivers.
+Road tests must be administered to assess proficiency in road driving skills that permit a broad range of observations and must be conducted in traffic per FMCSA Curriculum Standards for CMV Drivers.

 Road tests must be administered in a vehicle of the same class (A, B, or C) and type (bus/truck) that the individual will be operating for their CDL skills test.
 [Accepted.]

-Training provider ask:

-Provide plans that demonstrate compliance with each of the aforementioned requirements.
+Required documentation: Records of tests or assessments administered to each student.
+Plans or protocols for testing (and, where applicable, sample tests) that demonstrate compliance with each of the requirements of the standards set forth above.

 Course Completion

-Student must successfully complete a course of instruction that meets the FMCSA Curriculum Standards for CMV Drivers including appropriate subject matter tests and road skill tests before course completion.
+Trainees must successfully complete a course of instruction that meets the FMCSA Curriculum Standards for CMV Drivers including appropriate subject matter tests and road skill tests before course completion.
 [Accepted.]

+Suggested documentation: reliable evidence that trainees certified to take the CDL exam have actually received instruction covering the FMCSA curriculum, and received a passing grade on the training provider’s performance assessment.

 * Training Provider refers to a training organization